Duck Dynasty: Willie Robertson Jr.

 Adopted son of Willie and Korie.
 The family's first adopted son, "Little Will" joined the Robertsons when he was just five weeks old.
 Will wasn't a regular on Duck Dynasty, only making occasional appearances on the show, as he's not as involved in the family business as some of his siblings are.

 Rowdy Robertson

 Adopted son of Willie and Korie.
 His adoption is shown being finalized in Season 11.

 Jules Jeptha "Jep" Robertson

 Jep is Phil and Miss Kay's youngest son who films and edits DVDs of the Robertson family's duck hunts.
 He is often seen at Duck Commander and at family dinners.
 Jep and Jessica have five children.
-They introduced the newest addition to their family, an adopted son they named Jules Augustus (nicknamed "Gus"), on the premiere of their spin-off series Jep and Jessica: Growing the Dynasty on January 20, 2016, which had an audience of more than two million.
+In 2015 the couple wrote a book called The Good, the Bad, and the Grace of God: What Honesty and Pain Taught Us About Faith, Family, and Forgiveness with Susy Flory, with the book hitting the New York Times bestseller list.
+Jep and Jessica introduced the newest addition to their family, an adopted son they named Jules Augustus (nicknamed "Gus"), on the premiere of their spin-off series Jep and Jessica: Growing the Dynasty on January 20, 2016, which had an audience of more than two million.
 The second season premiered on February 22, 2017.